jericotolentino/bulk-minifier/README.md

 Once you're done, just save it using a filename without spaces and with a .yaml extension (e.g., my-project.yaml).

-To start minifying, just run the following command:
+To start minifying, just run the following command (third parameter is your file without the .yaml extension):

 ```sh
 php minify.php my-project